daniel-rusu/pods4k/immutable-arrays/README.md

 | `toTypedImmutableArray()`                           | `isEmpty()`                         |
 | `zip(other)`                                        | `isEmpty()` or `other.isEmpty()`    |

-These scenarios allocate temporary memory to keep track of elements and return the `EMPTY` singleton if none were added:
+These scenarios allocate memory to track elements, but return `EMPTY` singleton when no elements are included:

 | Operation                                               | Returns `EMPTY` singleton when    |
 |---------------------------------------------------------|-----------------------------------|